Skip to main content

 To recruit properly, you need a firm idea of your product or service’s ideal buyer or user.
 If you don’t yet have existing buyers or users, find a competitor and see if you can recruit some of their customers.

-Develop a hypothesis and draw up validating questions around them to ensure they align with your company.
+Develop a hypothesis and draw up validating questions to ensure participants align with your company.
 If you have an existing user base, recruit a range of customers to get a balanced view of the market:

 • Those who have purchased your products